Washi1337/ctf-writeups/writeups/flare-on/2025/6/index.md

         print('[RSA] Generating RSA key from on-chain LCG primes...') lcg_for_rsa = LCGOracle(self.lcg_oracle.multiplier, self.lcg_oracle.increment, self.lcg_oracle.modulus, self.seed_hash)
         lcg_for_rsa.deploy_lcg_contract()

         # ... (prime generation...)
 ```

 This means, if we can figure out the LCG parameters, we can figure out the RSA parameters as well.
-To do this, we are going to exploit a pretty well-known fact about LCGs, and that is that they are PRNGs that are not that strong.
+To do this, we are going to exploit a pretty well-known fact about LCGs: They are PRNGs that are not very strong.
-In particular, given a sufficiently large sub-sequence of an output of the LCG, is it actually possible to calculate the initial parameters that were used to generate the sequence.
+In particular, given a sufficiently large sub-sequence of an output of the LCG, is it [possible to calculate the initial parameters](https://security.stackexchange.com/questions/4268/cracking-a-linear-congruential-generator) that were used to generate the sequence.

 To recover the LCG sequence, we can refer to the messages that were sent prior to the enabling the super safe mode, and just revert the XOR operations: